 We’ve covered just about everything that we could in terms of how to use the program and whether it’s easy enough to use, but now, as usual, it’s time to stress-test it and see if it cracks.
 I mean running our standard set of tests and bringing the results back to you.

-We’re still using the IP X service to determine whether PrivateVPN has any chinks in its armor or is completely air-tight and checking speed values for our connections will be done, as usual, with Netflix’s fast.com service.
+We’re still using the same services that we’ve described in this article to determine whether PrivateVPN has any chinks in its armor or is completely air-tight and checking speed values for our connections will be done, as usual, with Netflix’s fast.com service.

 It goes without saying that, when talking about VPN providers, privacy comes first and speed doesn’t really matter if the service you chose can’t give you a security level that’s as close to 100% as possible.
 That’s why we always prioritize security/leak tests over speed ones and we can’t stress this enough that if you’re looking for a fast VPN and don’t care about privacy too much, then you probably shouldn’t be using a VPN service in the first place.